 Planning a beach holiday for the year 2100?
-The travel agent might suggest Dolphin Sands in Tasmania.
-If sea levels rise by a metre – the estimated outcome at current temperature patterns – flood maps based on NASA data show that this nine-mile stretch of golden sand may be one of the only remaining beaches on the planet.
+The travel agent might suggest Dolphin Sands in Tasmania….because it might be one of the only remaining beaches on the planet.

 The general consensus from climate scientists is that rising temperatures will make extreme weather events more frequent.
-Prolonged droughts and ferocious storms could lead to widespread flooding and regular wildfires, plus the destruction of natural habitats.
+Prolonged droughts and ferocious storms could lead to widespread flooding and regular wildfires (like those seen in Australia earlier this year), plus the destruction of natural habitats.
 Unfortunately, the world’s most beloved tourist landmarks won’t be sheltered from these environmental impacts either – and many will need our help to survive.
 Here are the major sites at risk from climate change.

 Great Barrier Reef, Australia

 Every five years, the Great Barrier Reef Marine Park Authority reports on the current health of the Great Barrier Reef, the largest coral reef system on the planet.
 The latest prognosis, released in 2019, doesn’t look positive.
 Climate change is circled red as the reef’s most significant threat and extreme changes in sea temperatures were responsible for mass bleaching of the coral in 2016 and 2017.

 Forests are nicknamed the "lungs of the earth", and coral reefs are seen as the oceanic equivalent.
 But according to the UN Environment authority (UNEP), more than half of the world’s reefs – which include systems in Belize and the Bahamas – are in danger of deterioration.
 Limiting global warming to 1.5ºC or less will save more than 10% of the world’s coral; to protect 50%, temperatures mustn’t creep past 1.2ºC.

 Statue of Liberty, New York City